vankesteren/ProportionalFitting.jl/docs/src/examples.md

 df
 ```

-Then, we create post-stratification weights based on population-level margins using the background characteristics through ItPropFit.
+Then, we create post-stratification weights based on population-level margins using the background characteristics through ProportionalFitting.
 ```@example pstrat
 # Create a cross-table of background characteristics
 tab = freqtable(df, :sex, :edu, :age)